The information in this article applies to:

 If making these changes does not affect the view, leave the settings disabled.

-• Set Hardware Edge Smoothing to None and test if this produces better results.
+- In Home Designer 2024 and prior versions, set Hardware Edge Smoothing to None and test if this produces better results.
 If there is no change, set this back to its original value and proceed to the next option.
+This setting is not available in Home Designer 2025 and newer versions.

-In Home Designer 2021 and prior versions, make the following adjustments:
+If you're using Home Designer 2021 or a prior version, make the following adjustments:

 With Use Enhanced Lighting toggled off, you may experience crashing, error messages, pixelation, or other unexpected behavior when creating 3D camera views.
 If this behavior occurs, please leave this setting enabled.